Israeli Declaration of Independence: International efforts and the UN Partition Plan

 In the face of increasing violence after World War II, the British handed the issue over to the recently established United Nations.
 The result was Resolution 181(II), a plan to partition Palestine into Independent Arab and Jewish States and the Special International Regime for the City of Jerusalem.
-The Jewish state was to receive around 56% of the land area of Mandate Palestine, encompassing 82% of the Jewish population, though it would be separated from Jerusalem.
+The Jewish state was to receive around 56% of the land area of Mandate Palestine, encompassing 82% of the Jewish population.
+At the time, however, Jews were a minority of the total population of Mandate Palestine, while Arabs constituted the majority.
+Although they were given more than half of the land area of Mandate Palestine, Jews had only owned approximately 7% of the land in 1947.

 The plan was accepted by most of the Jewish population, but rejected by much of the Arab populace.
 On 29 November 1947, the resolution to recommend to the United Kingdom, as the mandatory Power for Palestine, and to all other Members of the United Nations the adoption and implementation, with regard to the future government of Palestine, of the Plan of Partition with Economic Union was put to a vote in the United Nations General Assembly.

 The result was 33 to 13 in favour of the resolution, with 10 abstentions.
 Resolution 181(II): PART I: Future constitution and government of Palestine: A. TERMINATION OF MANDATE, PARTITION AND INDEPENDENCE: Clause 3 provides:Independent Arab and Jewish States and the Special International Regime for the City of Jerusalem, ... shall come into existence in Palestine two months after the evacuation of the armed forces of the mandatory Power has been completed but in any case not later than 1 October 1948.

 The Arab countries (all of which had opposed the plan) proposed to query the International Court of Justice on the competence of the General Assembly to partition a country, but the resolution was rejected.